junhaobearxiong/graph_independence_test/README.md

 ### Real data experiments

 This directory currently contains the code to run experiment on the the following datasets:
-1. `mouse`: a [dataset](https://github.com/v715/popcon/tree/master/popcon/datasets/data/duke) containing connectomes of 4 different species of mice
+1. `mouse`: a [dataset](https://github.com/v715/popcon/tree/master/popcon/datasets/data/duke) containing connectomes of 4 different species of mice.
+See some results [here](https://docs.google.com/presentation/d/1a6apm87ZGxA7ANaeUwNKx0j9KM_-_bDFbyTGFJrH2eM/edit?usp=sharing)
 2. `timeseries`: a dataset containing the connectome of a single subject sequenced over many time points in time
 3. `cpac200`: a dataset with connectomes from different subjects.
 4. `enron`: a dataset where each graph represent email correspondence between subjects in a network.